-The Partnership's primary capital resource is net cash provided by operating activities, which totaled \$1.3 million for 2014 and \$1.6 million for 2013.
-Net cash provided by operating activities declined from 2013 as a result of the lower gas production and oil prices which negatively impacted the Partnership's earnings in 2014.
+The Partnership's primary capital resource is net cash provided by operating activities, which totaled \$0.1 million for 2015 and \$1.3 million for 2014.
+The decline from 2014 reflected the significant decline in oil and gas prices and cash outlays for abandonment work.
+Net cash provided by operating activities totaled \$1.6 million for 2013.

-At December 31, 2014, the Partnership had approximately \$5.3 million in cash and cash equivalents, up from approximately \$4.3 million at December 31, 2013.
+At December 31, 2015, the Partnership had approximately \$5.2 million in cash and cash equivalents, down slightly from the end of 2014.
 The Partnership's goal is to maintain cash and cash equivalents at least sufficient to cover the undiscounted value of its future asset retirement obligation liability.
 The Partnership also plans to reserve funds for repairs which may disrupt the Partnership's production.